Chiefs’ Duvernay-Tardif first to opt out of 2020 NFL season

 KANSAS CITY, Mo.
-(AP) — Offensive lineman Laurent Duvernay-Tardif of the Super Bowl champion Kansas City Chiefs became the first player to opt out of the upcoming NFL season due to the coronavirus pandemic on Friday.
+(AP) — Offensive lineman Laurent Duvernay-Tardif became the first player to opt out of the upcoming NFL season on Friday, choosing to put his medical degree to use on the front lines of the coronavirus pandemic rather than helping the Kansas City Chiefs defend their first Super Bowl title in 50 years.

-Duvernay-Tardif earned a medical degree from McGill University in Canada and has been working to fulfill his requirements to become a doctor in the offseason.
-He has been on the front lines of the fight against COVID-19 this summer and said in a social media post that if he is going to take any health risks, it will be to help patients.
+Duvernay-Tardif has been working to fulfill his requirements to become a doctor in the offseason, and has spent this summer working at a clinic in his native Canada.
+He said that experience helped him decide that if he was going to take any risks with his health, it would be to help patients dealing with the virus.

+“This is one of the most difficult decisions I have had to make in my life but I must follow my convictions and do what I believe is right for me personally,” Duvernay-Tardif said in his announcement on Twitter.
+“That is why I have decided to take the opt-out option.”

 The NFL and its players association agreed earlier Friday to an opt-out clause for the upcoming season.
-Those who choose to voluntarily will receive a $150,000 stipend rather than their contractual salary, two people with knowledge of the decisions told The Associated Press.
-Those with medical opt outs will receive $350,000.
+Those who choose to voluntarily will receive a $150,000 stipend and those with medical opt outs will receive $350,00 rather than their contractual salary, two people with knowledge of the decisions told The Associated Press.
 The people spoke to the AP on condition of anonymity because the stipend amount was not made public.

 The deadline to opt out is Aug.
-3.

-Duvernay-Tardif signed a four-year deal in February 2017 that would have paid a base salary of $2.75 million this season.
+3, but Duvernay-Tardif made the decision before Chiefs veterans were due in camp.

+“Being at the front line during this offseason has given me a different perspective on this pandemic and the stress it puts on individuals and our healthcare system,” Duvernay-Tardif said.
+“I cannot allow myself to potentially transmit the virus in our communities simply to play the sport that I love.”

 The Chiefs welcomed rookies to training camp earlier this week, though most of their time was spent undergoing tests for COVID-19 and routine physicals.
 Veterans such as Duvernay-Tardif were expected to arrive in the coming days.